 Fly Fishing The Ganaraska River

-That makes the Saugeen river one of the best fly fishing rivers in Ontario.
+That makes the Ganaraska River is one of the best fly-fishing rivers in Ontario.

 Most of the fishing on the Ganaraska takes place on the lower river near Port Hope and it can get busy at times.